dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 + A way to **build** the raw, static site to be deployed
 + **Drafts** are unnecessary in my opinion.
 I delegate to Git by checking out a new branch for each draft.

-The biggest problems I've had with SSGs is with templates, layouts, and themes.
+The biggest problems I've had with SSGs are with templates, layouts, and themes.
 Handling themes on my own is no problem.
 I can easily style the site the way I want with Tailwind.
 Then what about templates and layouts?

 PHP has been the *de facto* HTML templating language since the 90s [^1].
 Layouts are also a cinch — just nest your PHP files within other PHP files.